zulucmd/zulu/user_guide.md

 With the root command you need to have your main function execute it.
 Execute should be run on the root for clarity, though it can be called on any command.

-In a Cobra app, typically the main.go file is very bare.
-It serves one purpose: to initialize Cobra.
+In a Zulu app, typically the main.go file is very bare.
+It serves one purpose: to initialize Zulu.

 ```go
 package main